 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Learn the best ways to melt different kinds of chocolate, so it turns smooth and glossy every time.
+Learn how to melt chocolate so it turns smooth and glossy every time!
 I’m sharing tips for melting chocolate in a double-boiler or a microwave, plus some of my favorite tricks to make it easy and stress-free!

 - How to melt in the microwave vs. a double boiler.